stjude/DeepBrainIPP/README.md

 #### Large Brain Region Registration based Segmentation (Figure 1.
 Step 2-5 in draft manuscript )

 -----
         1. Download fiji from https://imagej.net/software/fiji/downloads
         2. Extract it and put in "Singularity" folder
         2. Make Sure fiji runs headlessly
         2. Build singularity images using the recipe provided in "Singularity" folder.
-If you are unable to build the singularity image use following link to download it and put in "Singularity" folder.
+If you are unable to build the singularity image use following link to download it and put "imageprocessing-antswithmasklandmarks-1.0.simg" in "Singularity" folder and skip step bellow.
-            sudo singularity build antsregistrationbatch.img antsregistrationbatch.def
+            sudo singularity build imageprocessing-antswithmasklandmarks-1.0.simg antsregistrationbatch.def

         2. Enter necessary parameters in "registration_config.json" file.
 Specially the following